 Day 1: Athens – Aegina island

 Welcome aboard!
 On our fist day, you will embark our boat, which will be your vacation home for the next week.
 You will take a boat tour with all the necessary instructions you need to know and you can settle in your cabins.
 We will then sail to our first destination, Aegina Island, famous for its pistachios.
-On our way there we will make a stop near Agia Marina for a quick swim and then we’ll head to the tiny uninhabited island of Moni.
-Once there, you can go hiking through its pristine pine forest and come across beautiful deer and peacocks or simply enjoy swimming and snorkeling in the turquoise crystal clear waters!
+On our way there we can optionally make a stop near Agia Marina for a quick swim.

 Tip: do not forget to buy some fresh fruits and vegetables from the floating groceries (traditional boats in the port selling fruits & vegetables).

-Day 2: Aegina - Agkistri island – Methana/ Epidaurus
+Day 2: Aegina - Agkistri island – Aegina/ Epidaurus

 We will then set sail to the small, verdant island of Agkistri, considered to be the closest to Athens natural paradise!
 You can enjoy swimming & snorkeling in the crystal clear waters of the Saronic Gulf.
 We can also anchor at the magnificent uninhabited island of Dorousa, where you can discover, while snorkeling or diving, the shipwreck of the 79m long Avantis III, lying at 18m depth!

-In the evening, we’ll reach the volcanic peninsula of Methana, where we will stay overnight.
+In the evening, we’ll reach the quaint fishing village of Perdika, in Aegina island, where we will stay overnight.